David Greenglass: Later years

 After his release in 1960, Greenglass and his family lived in New York City under an assumed name.
 For some years they lived on 228th Street in Laurelton, Queens, New York.
 In 1996, Greenglass recanted his sworn testimony in an interview with The New York Times reporter Sam Roberts and stated he had lied under oath about the extent of his sister's involvement in the spying plot in order to protect his wife.
 At the trial, Greenglass had testified that Ethel Rosenberg typed his notes to give to the Soviets.
 However, in the Roberts interview, he stated, "I frankly think my wife did the typing, but I don't remember ...
 My wife is more important to me than my sister.
 Or my mother or my father, okay?
 And she was the mother of my children."
 When Roberts asked Greenglass if he would have done anything differently, he replied, "Never."

 In 2008, when a group of academic historians sought the release of the transcripts of the grand jury proceedings that indicted the Rosenbergs, Greenglass objected to the release of his testimony.
 U.S. District Judge Alvin Hellerstein declined to order the release of the testimony of Greenglass and other surviving witnesses who withheld their consent or could not be located.
 The grand jury testimony was released in July 2015.
 Greenglass never mentioned involvement by his sister in Rosenberg's delivery of atomic secrets to the Soviets.

 Greenglass died on July 1, 2014.
-He was predeceased by his wife, Ruth, who died on April 7, 2008.
-His death was not publicly announced by his family and was only discovered on October 14, 2014, when a New York Times reporter called the nursing home where he had been living under an assumed name.
+He was predeceased by his wife, Ruth, who had died on April 7, 2008.
+His death was not publicly announced by his family and was only discovered much later when a New York Times reporter called the nursing home where Greenglass had been living under an assumed name.